-I’ve been living in Boston on-and-off for 1.5 years now, and over that time, I’ve sampled many vegan restaurants (much to the dismay of my wallet).
-Here are my absolute favorite spots across the city.
+Boston is a pretty vegan-friendly city, and there are many options from all kinds of cuisines.
+Here are my absolute favorite spots across the city, sampled over several years.
 Stay till the end for a free map!

 Table of Contents